Distance education mess

 While NUJS tiptoes around the distance education imbroglio, it faces various civil and arbitration fits within the Calcutta and Delhi High Courts.
 Despite orders from the EC, Professor Anirban Mazumdar, Director, School of Distance and Mass Education (SDME), fobbed off the responsibility to correspond with distance education college students on spurious “non-public” grounds.

 one on distance education.
-Mr. Pritwish Saha, the NUJS Public Information Officer (PIO) gave evasive and incomplete solutions.
+Mr. Pritwish Saha, the NUJS Public Information Officer (PIO), gave evasive and incomplete solutions.

 DEB’s reaction dated 08.03.2019 to an equal RTI, but, really establishes that NUJS was running these courses for almost a decade in gross violation of the UGC Act, 1956.
-Pressed by way of my RTI packages and the SJA, NUJS launched a huge cache of governing bodies’ information.
+Pressed by my RTI packages and the SJA, NUJS launched a huge cache of governing bodies’ information.